EvilDuck300/CS_733_Project/IMPLEMENTATION_STATUS.md

+# Recent changes (2025-12-10)

+- Added guidance to use the project virtual environment and the new `.vscode/launch.json` so debugging uses the venv.
+- Updated `requirements.txt` to include `click==8.3.1` to avoid import issues seen when different interpreters are mixed.

 # Implementation Status - Presentation Generator Project

 This document compares the current implementation against the flowchart diagram to identify what's been completed and what remains to be done.